Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 Post-algorithm update, Facebook is putting a vast majority of its emphasis on active signals.
 That means likes, comments, and shares are more important than ever.

 The first step to producing engagement?
-Knowing exactly who your speaking to.
+Knowing exactly who you are speaking to.

 I don’t mean casual acquaintance basis; I mean knowing their hopes, dreams, fears, and what they ate for breakfast.

 When Facebook ranks your posts, they look at how close you are to a given person, and how your post relates to stories they would share with their friends and families.
-That, and broader engagement signals like how often they’ve interacted with your posts in the past.
+It looks at that, and broader engagement signals like how often they’ve interacted with your posts in the past.

-To crack the Facebook algorithm change code, you need a laser-sharp knowledge of this person is.
-Beyond the buyer persona you’ve already created, you need to look at factors like:
+To crack the Facebook algorithm change code, you need a laser-sharp knowledge of who this person is.
+Beyond the buyer persona you’ve already created, you need to look at factors like the following:

-- Do the same with influencers – what are the posting?
+- Do the same with influencers – What are they posting?
 Why is it resonating?
 Of course, a little influencer outreach will be key here as well.

-- Use the tools that Facebook gives you – they’re the experts here, and their tools are designed with interaction in mind; make sure you’re experimenting with Instant Articles, Facebook Live, video, etc.
+- Use the tools that Facebook gives you – They’re the experts here, and their tools are designed with interaction in mind; to make the best use of the Facebook updates, make sure you’re experimenting with Instant Articles, Facebook Live, video, etc.

 So when you’re telling your brand story, don’t focus on the parts you want to tell.
 Focus on the parts your audience wants to tell.

-And remember, we dubbed the Meaningful Interaction update for a reason.
-Facebook is all about increasing those meaningful conversations (which is why they’ve given so much priority to family and friends – they tend to spark the best conversations.)
+And remember, we dubbed it the Meaningful Interaction update for a reason.
+Facebook updates are all about increasing those meaningful conversations (which is why they’ve given so much priority to family and friends – they tend to spark the best conversations.)

 …But Beware of “Engagement Bait”

-This is an entire Facebook algorithm change in itself.
+This is a Facebook update that is an algorithm change in itself.